CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

 The definition of autonegotiation (or autoneg) has changed slightly with each new Ethernet speed and technology.
 As a result, there are 3 different types of autoneg (IEEE 802.3 clauses 28, 37, 73), which apply to various Ethernet technologies that Cumulus Linux supports:

 - 10/100/1000/10GBASE-T (twisted pair, clause 28): The original Ethernet autoneg, which negotiates speed and duplex (full/half) and flow control (link pause) on full-duplex.
-Mandatory for 1G/10G data rates.
+Mandatory for 1G/10G data rates over twisted pair.
-- 1000BASE-X (optical, clause 37): Detects unidirectional link (no RX on one side) and signal to bring the port down; this avoids blackholing traffic.
+- 1000BASE-X (optical, clause 37): Detects unidirectional link conditions (no RX on one side).
+If a unidirectional link condition occurs, clause 37 autoneg signals the port to bring the link down; this avoids blackholing traffic.
-- 40G/100G/25G/50G/200G/400GBASE-CR (DAC, clause 73): Negotiates speed, performs link training to improve BER and negotiates FEC.
+- 40G/100G/25G/50G/200G/400GBASE-CR (DAC, clause 73): Negotiates speed, performs link training to improve the bit error rate (BER) and negotiates FEC.

-Note that many Ethernet technologies used in Cumulus Linux switches do not have autoneg capability.
+Many Ethernet technologies used in Cumulus Linux switches do not have autoneg capability.
 Notably:

-- All 10G links do not have autonegotiation.
-However, there is an autoneg for backplane links, but these links do not exist on Cumulus Linux switch ports.
+- All 10G DAC and optical links do not have autonegotiation; only 10GBASE-T and backplane links have autoneg standards.
+Backplane links do not exist on Cumulus Linux switch ports.
 - All optical links except 1G optical do not have autonegotiation.

 Thus, only about half of all modern link types even support autoneg, leading to much confusion regarding whether to enable or disable autoneg.